w3c/w3c-website-redesign-documentation/_docs/2020-09-25-cms-selection-report.md

 The issue was: neither Craft nor Statamic were following the required [Authoring Tools Accessibility Guidelines](https://www.w3.org/WAI/standards-guidelines/atag/) (AA standards or at least close to it).

-A light touch review by our Accessibility lead, Carlos Eriksson, revealed that accessibility had not been baked into the development process of either tool, with Craft CMS doing a little better and demonstrating some awareness of accessible best practices.A "light touch" accessibility review by our accessibility lead (Carlos Eriksson) revealed accessibility was not baked in the development process of either tools.
-However, Craft seemed to was fareing a bit better on that score; their developers must have had some awareness of accessible patterns.
+A light touch review by our Accessibility lead, Carlos Eriksson, revealed that accessibility had not been baked into the development process of either tool, with Craft CMS doing a little better and demonstrating some awareness of accessible best practices.

 What ensued was a quest for an accessible CMS that also bears all the features of a modern CMS.